alban-read/M1-MICRO-FORTH/M1MicroForth.md

 C functions can be used in FORTH primitives.

-- The assembler code can call into C library code.
+- The assembler (asm) code can call into C library code.
 	- e.g. add new C functions to addons.c and call them.
 - Using only system calls would be limiting even in the terminal.

-Writing C code is not always simpler than writing assembler, C code is often faster, that is just a fact, the C compiler is very good.
+Writing C code is not always simpler than writing asm, C code is often faster, that is just a fact, the C compiler is very good.

+Balanced against that, optimized C makes heavy use of all of the machines registers, so we have to preserve lots of registers that FORTH uses whenever we call into C, these are wide 64bit registers, stacking and unstacking them uses up memory bandwidth.

+So as a rule we want to use C code when we need to, and when the function does significant useful work, and we want to stay in the FORTH programs world most of the time to avoid that call overhead.

-If code is sufficiently simple, it can still be faster to write it in assembler.
+If code is sufficiently simple, or at odds with the C compilers model of the machine, it can still be faster to write it in assembler.

+Finally it is faster in terms of getting things done, to sometimes call C, and then later in the project convert that back to asm or FORTH.

+### When to write FORTH

+The irony when writing a FORTH intepreter is that your FORTH code is relatively slow, so you may not end up writing very much FORTH.

+When a few millisconds does not matter, and when words are rarely used, or a specific to a particular word and not widely shared, FORTH is fine.

+It is a bad idea to write FORTH words that are frequently and widely used in a FORTH interpreter as the machine does *decelerate tenfold* when running them.

+I view the FORTH as almost the script that controls the asm and C code.

+The high level logic of an App should be written in FORTH, some of its key functions if they seem slow should be written in asm and added as primitive words.

+As many of the base primitive words as possible should be written in asm.

+The faster the base primitives are, the more FORTH you can reasonably write using them.